-The third requirement for goals is that they are supported intellectually and emotionally by all stakeholders.
+The third requirement for organizational goals is that they are supported intellectually and emotionally by all stakeholders.
 Goals should be exciting for owner/executives and compelling for leaders and doers.
 They should be supported by management and engaging to individual contributors who are motivated by the transparency of working toward an important goal.

-The fourth key to effective corporate goal setting is to ensure alignment – vertically and horizontally within an organization as well as to strategy.
+The fourth key to effective organizational goal setting is to ensure alignment – vertically and horizontally within an organization as well as to strategy.
 Goals should always be set in context – with other team members and corporate vision.
 Alignment also forces priority which is essential to goal management.
 Ask yourself which goals are the most important to your manager and ultimately to your organization and work to ensure that you follow the same priority.
 This sets goals into the bigger context of how your work contributes to the bigger picture and helps ensure the resourcing that you established earlier is ultimately provided.
 Aligned goals drive the vision of your organization forward.
 Without alignment, you’ll never really know if your goals are producing the desired corporate outcome.

 The final emphasis of any goal-setting process should be to ensure that goals are easy to understand and remember.
 Everyone loses sight of goals amidst the mundane and chaotic circumstances of life.
-Goals that are too complex, wordy or boring will be lost in the whirlwind.
+Organizational goals that are too complex, wordy or boring will be lost in the whirlwind.
 Instead, goals should be branded.
 Using word alliterations, metaphors and simplicity can help to ensure goals remain top of mind.
 Memorable also means limited in number.
 There is a reason why there are seven virtues and seven dwarfs.
 Most of us can only remember seven things.
 To make goals especially memorable, work to attain fewer than five goals and never more than seven.